- I launched BitPerfect but it isn't running!

 - Does BitPerfect support high-res FLAC playback?

-UPDATE: Fluke does not seem to work any more under OS X 10.7 (Lion) and above - and Fluke's developer is no longer active supporting the product.
+Well, yes and no. But mostly no. The problem is importing FLAC files into iTunes in the first place.
+Fluke used to be an option to import high-res FLAC files into iTunes.
+However, Fluke does not seem to work any more under OS X 10.7 (Lion) and above - and Fluke's developer is no longer active supporting the product.
+At this time there is no alternative solution.

 - I get clicking/popping noises during playback.